 Particles tend to travel along the field lines if the inductive field is not included.
-If it is included, the electrons stay close to the field lines while protons tend to travel initially away from the field lines then bend and join the trajectory of a field line.
-This is similar to the familiar "'ion pick-up"' phenomenon.
-This is due to the fact that for a proton and an electron with the same initial energy, electrons have a higher velocity which makes contribution from the drift velocity negligible compared to their initial one.
+If it is included, the electrons stay close to the field lines while protons tend to travel initially away from the field lines and then bend and join the trajectory of a field line.
+This is similar to the familiar "ion pickup" phenomenon.
+This is due to the fact that for a proton and an electron with the same initial energy, electrons have a higher velocity, which makes contribution from the drift velocity negligible compared to their initial one.

-Fig. 4a shows the time evolution of the distribution functions obtained from running 40,000 electrons inside box for a time long enough to allow all free particles to leave the box (0.1 s).
-The first black curve shows the initial distribution at t = 0, whereas the red, green and blue curves show the distribution function at $t_1 = 0.0125$ s, $t_2 = 0.025$ s and $t_3 = 0.05$ s respectively.
-The final distribution function is shown in black in Fig 4b and is obtained by considering all the particles including those that left the box before the end of the run.
-Fig. 4a shows that while a certain population of the particles maintain their initial Maxwellian distribution below 1 keV, a tail develops gradually towards the MeV region ending with a cut-off at high energies.
-In Fig. 4b the final distribution function shows a pronounced power law component between 1 keV and 10 MeV, whereas the distribution after the cut-off extends towards 0.5 GeV.
+Figure 4a shows the time evolution of the distribution functions obtained from running 40,000 electrons inside a box for a time long enough to allow all free particles to leave the box (0.1 s).
+The dot-dashed curve shows the initial distribution at t = 0, whereas the dotted, dashed, and solid curves show the distribution function at $t_1 = 0.0125$ s, $t_2 = 0.025$ s, and $t_3 = 0.05$ s, respectively.
+The final distribution function is shown as the solid curve in Figure 4b and is obtained by considering all the particles, including those that left the box before the end of the run.
+Figure 4a shows that while a certain population of the particles maintain their initial Maxwellian distribution below 1 keV, a tail develops gradually toward the MeV region ending with a cutoff at high energies.
+In Figure 4b, the final distribution function shows a pronounced power-law component between 1 keV and 10 MeV, whereas the distribution after the cutoff extends toward 0.5 GeV.

-The red curve in Fig. 4b shows the distribution function resulting from a run that uses both the resistive and inductive electric field components.
+The dotted curve in Figure 4b shows the distribution function resulting from a run that uses both the resistive and inductive electric field components.
 It shows that the inductive field plays a very small role in the overall acceleration.
 This is mainly because the parallel component of this field must be zero, and the energy gain in the perpendicular direction is very small compared to that from the parallel resistive field component.
-However, this perpendicular contribution does show an effect in the region below 1 kev.
+However, this perpendicular contribution does show an effect in the region below 1 keV.
 Particles that remain within this range are mainly those injected in regions where the parallel resistive field is zero.
 They therefore maintain their thermal distribution but gain some energy when the inductive field is included.

 We have examined the scaling of the results with the length of the box.
-The maximum energy scales up with length of the domain.
-A temporal scaling also arises here as particles needs more time to travel through a longer domain.
+The maximum energy scales up with the length of the domain.
+A temporal scaling also arises here as particles need more time to travel through a longer domain.